StudioDeTelevision/admiraljs/README.md

 It can easily be used with SAILSJS under node (see SailsJS Configuration) It can also just be used as a standalone webapp, and you might provide your own api server, under node, or under apache with php or whatever.

-# Use it with bundled express/node server
+# Use it with its bundled express/node server

 It maybe the simplest way to start.
 AdmiralJS comes as a nodejs module, offering a restful api server which can be used to manipulate your mongo database for your project.